azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 myfirstpod   1/1     Running             0          17s
 ```

-Also, "describe" the pod to see some more details like status, the node it's running on, events etc.
+Also, `describe` the pod to see some more details like status, the node it is running on, events etc.:

 ```shell
 $ kubectl describe pod myfirstpod